 Mitsuru: Why did this happen?
 I...
 I...
 I just wanted to be happy.

-Not to mention that to fix everything in the end, Yui finally convinces Shiro to let her death as a child stand, so that the Rider War never happens.
+- Not to mention that to fix everything in the end, Yui finally convinces Shiro to let her death as a child stand, so that the Rider War never happens.
+The others will never know who she is, let alone that they live only because she chose to die.
 That final scene, with the grandma Sanako all alone in the store, is maybe the saddest scene in the series.